Ruth Shann – Barrister Profile

 It is a difficult task to adequately describe the abilities and aptitude of a barrister like Ruth Shann.
 Her praises are sung by criminal defence lawyers and judiciary alike.
 Her successes have been significant and many high profile.
 Yet she is only 36 years old.
 She was admitted to the bar roll in November 2008, having been admitted to practice only 19 months earlier.
 However, in 8 years her resume is impressive.

-Since Phillip Bracken was acquitted in 2014, it is hard to brief Ruth because she is so in demand.
+It is now hard to brief Ruth because she is so in demand.
 She regularly takes on challenging cases, which require a keen forensic eye and attention to detail.
 She does not distinguish between private briefs and legal aid briefs.
 She has now appeared in other murder trials and she has not lost one yet.
 This year she lead the defence of William James Scriven, who was acquitted of the murder of Wayne Bayley.
 She has also appeared in Plea matters, where the offenders received very reasonable sentences.

 She appeared in the Plea Hearing of Michael O’Neill who pleaded guilty to killing his partner, Stuart Rattle.
 He was sentenced to a total effective sentence of 18 years with a non-parole period of 13 years for the murder of Mr. Rattle.
 The sentence has been appealed by the Director of Public Prosecutions.
 She appeared as junior counsel to Philip Dunn QC in the protracted prosecution of Stephen Milne, the former St Kilda AFL footballer, which resulted in a plea to a single charge in the County Court.
 He received a non-conviction fine.
 She has recently been briefed to represent Sean Price, charged with the frenzied murder of 17 year old Masa Vukatic, who is to be psychiatrically assessed pending further Court proceedings.